 4. Lastly, the internet in particular is a minefield of nutrition misinformation!
 Websites, bloggers, articles… it amazes me what I see!
 Be wary.

 5. Most importantly, don’t give up.
 Reading and learning about nutrition and healthy eating is important.
-Check out my list of recommended websites for trustworthy nutrition advice.
-Remember, that Registered Dietitians are regulated by law to give nutrition information based on science.
+Remember that Registered Dietitians are regulated by law to give nutrition information based on science.
 Lastly, here’s some nutritional wisdom that I believe will stand the test of time:

 Eat whole foods, as close as possible to their natural state including plenty of colourful fruits and vegetables, 100% whole grains, beans, and nuts in small quantities.
 Limit your intake of sugar, sodium and unhealthy fats.